 Sheep Central believes if an eight year chair term cap with no director tenure limit was made retrospective and depending on what roll-off period is decided, this might prevent former chairman Wal Merriman from resuming the top position, but give current chair Colette Garnsey another seven years in the role.
-Again depending on retrospectivity and the roll-off period, an eight year director term cap might end Mr Merriman’s tenure on the board and that of fellow directors David Webster, Meredith Shiells and Ms Garnsey at the next annual general meeting.
-If the board tenure cap was set at 10 years, Mr Webster and Ms Shiells would have to leave the board at the next AGM and Ms Garnsey would have another three years, which Mr Macdonald last week indicated was also a concern at the company.
+Again depending on retrospectivity and the roll-off period, an eight year director term cap might end Mr Merriman’s tenure on the board and that of fellow directors David Webster, Meredith Shiel and Ms Garnsey at the next annual general meeting.
+If the board tenure cap was set at 10 years, Mr Webster and Ms Shiel would have to leave the board at the next AGM and Ms Garnsey would have another three years, which Mr Macdonald last week indicated was also a concern at the company.

 AWGA director Martin Oppenheimer also confirmed this week that there had been no formal agreement on implementation of the key review recommendations, especially director or chair tenure.

 He said WPA and AWGA had entered into negotiations at Industry Consultative Committee and other meetings, with the intent of not further dividing the industry over the issues after a difficult year.

 “However, we have not had any formal communications on the outcomes of meetings or seen the consensus paper – there has been no draft agreement.”

 Mr Oppenheimer said it was premature for AWI to go public on the negotiations and suggest an agreed outcome last week.

 “We haven’t seen the detail and goodwill is eroding.